zeux/meshoptimizer/README.md

 To generate the meshlet data, `max_vertices` and `max_triangles` need to be set within limits supported by the hardware; for NVidia the values of 64 and 124 are recommended (`max_triangles` must be divisible by 4 so 124 is the value closest to official NVidia's recommended 126). `cone_weight` should be left as 0 if cluster cone culling is not used, and set to a value between 0 and 1 to balance cone culling efficiency with other forms of culling like frustum or occlusion culling.

-Each resulting meshlet refers to a portion of `meshlet_vertices` and `meshlet_triangles` arrays; this data can be uploaded to GPU and used directly after trimming:
+Each resulting meshlet refers to a portion of `meshlet_vertices` and `meshlet_triangles` arrays; the arrays are overallocated for the worst case so it's recommended to trim them before saving them as an asset / uploading them to the GPU:

 ```c++
 const meshopt_Meshlet& last = meshlets[meshlet_count - 1];